 About this Guide

-Created for students in HWST 652 Kanawai Lawaiʻa: Hawaiʻi's Ocean and Fisheries Laws to help with research on the legal history of ocean and fishery-related laws in Hawaiʻi.
+Created for students in HWST 652 Kanawai Lawaiʻa: Hawaiʻi's Ocean and Fisheries Laws to help with research on the legal history of ocean and fishery-related laws in Hawaiʻi to map the changes over time.
 Need research help?
 Email Hawaiian Collection librarian Kapena Shim, firstname.lastname@example.org.

-Step 1: Start with the Hawaiʻi Revised Statues available through the Hawaiʻi State Legislature website
+Step 1: Start with the Hawaiʻi Revised Statutes website available through the Hawaiʻi State Legislature website

 Step 2: Browse the statute for references to its legal history to find historic laws